himozzza/easy-gentoo/README.md

 Mounting:

-1. Simple easy mounting in your system. :)
+1. Simple easy mounting and chrooting in your system. :)

 For advansed users.